 Under the medical device user fee system, standard fees for the fiscal year 2021 covering the period from October 2020 to September 2021 range from $4,936 to $365,657, depending on the application type.

 Notably, about 69 percent of 510(k) applications are rejected the first time out of the box.
 Many of the rejected applications have one or more shortcomings in the RTA checklist.
 Failing any of the steps will jeopardize or delay the clearance.
-The high levels of rejection underscore the need to follow best practices in regulatory affairs writing to minimize costs associated with going to market.
+The high levels of rejection underscore the need to follow best practices to minimize costs associated with going to market.